Updated November 20, 2023

 ‘Project Planning and Scheduling’, though separate, are two sides of the same coin in project management.
 Fundamentally, ‘Project planning’ is all about choosing and designing effective policies and methodologies to attain project objectives.
 While ‘Project scheduling’ is a procedure of assigning tasks to get them completed by allocating appropriate resources within an estimated budget and time-frame.

 The basis of project planning is the entire project.
 Unlikely, project scheduling focuses only on the project-related tasks, the project start/end dates and project dependencies.
 Thus, a ‘project plan’ is a comprehensive document that contains the project aims, scope, costing, risks, and schedule.
 And a project schedule includes the estimated dates and sequential project tasks to be executed.
+Moreover, acquiring expertise through project management training can improve one’s ability to understand project planning and scheduling more effectively.

 The project planning phase refers to: